 Walks for Hunger

-In cities throughout the United States, thousands of people come together to raise awareness and funds to help alleviate hunger in their area.
-The Walk for Hunger in Massachusetts, for instance, is the oldest pledge walk in the country; it has been going on for over 40 years.
+In cities throughout the US, thousands of people come together to raise awareness and funds to help alleviate hunger in their area.
+The Walk for Hunger in Massachusetts, for instance, is the oldest pledge walk in the country.
+It has been going on for almost 50 years.

 Pledge walks are those in which the walkers collect donations that are then submitted to the sponsoring organization.
 Annual hunger walks in cities throughout the country are also organized by the organization CROP WALK.
 Like most other national events, the CROP WALK website allows you to search by region to find a walk near you.